wbyoung/azul/docs/source/getting-started.md

 # Getting Started

 Getting started with Azul.js is quick and easy.
-First, you'll need to install the library and a database adapter via `nmp`.
+First, you'll need to install the library and a database adapter via `npm`.
 We'll use [PostgreSQL][node-postgres] in the examples on this page, but Azul.js also supports [MySQL][node-mysql] and [SQLite3][node-sqlite3].
 You'll also want to install Azul.js globally to have easy access to the `azul` command line tool.